FABRICS

 SOFTSHELL & OUTER MIDLAYER

-These fabrics are worn as outer- or mid-layer as a softshells for example.
+These fabrics are worn as outer- or mid-layer as a softshell for example.
 They can be elastic and are mostly bonded knits or sometimes bonded woven.
 Windproof or wind-permeable, water repellent and sometimes even waterproof, the fabrics are mostly used for jackets or pants.

 2.5 & 3Layer